coderefinery/manuals/coderefinery-mooc.rst

 people can watch via the livestream alone.
 Or there can be different meetings.
 Or people could watch recorded videos later.

 The mental model here is "Watching TV together".
-We collective watch a show together.
+We collectively watch a show together.
 There are periodic intermissions where each watching community discusses among themselves and works on the exercises.
 Everyone feels they are a part of something big and that keeps people interested.

 We have clear communication channels from learner→instructor (HackMD), helpers→instructors (chat), instructors→learners (livestream).
-Of course instructors can directly to the audience during their breaks.
+Of course instructors can directly communicate with the audience during their breaks.

 The **Director** controls the stream and is responsible for keeping